 For more information about heading styles, refer to the style manual of your discipline (such as MLA, APA, Chicago, etc.).

-Major headings are used at the beginning of the main sections of the disquisition, such as on the Abstract page, the Acknowledgements page, and the first page of each chapter, and the appendix (or appendices).
+Major headings are used at the beginning of the main sections of the disquisition, such as the prefatory material (like the Abstract, Acknowledgements, Table of Contents, etc.), the first page of each chapter, and the appendix (or appendices).

 Major headings must use the following format: